ryanbsherrill/Computer-Architecture-One/README.md

 The first pair of sprints in this coursework are about your computer itself: computer architecture.
 Generic computers are just a large and careful collection of basic electronics components and wires connecting them.
 Computer architecture is the specific design of a computer.

+## Basic Computer Engineering

+We can't start our study of computers without a brief discussion of computer engineering.
+Know what the following words mean:

+- Transistor
+- Logic gate
+- RS Flip Flop

+## Architecture

 ![Basic Architecture](https://www.lucidchart.com/publicSegments/view/8e06c9e0-0087-4c53-9486-c5aaca137ff3/image.png)

 Computers have grown radically in transistor density and clock speed, but the overall design of your computer has not changed tremendously since the 8086 in 1976 [1](https://en.wikipedia.org/wiki/X86).
 Modern computers utilized a fixed component architecture, where separate components can be upgraded, swapped, or redesigned for the next version with minimal impact on other components.
 It helps to visualize these components on a full size ATX form-factor motherboard: